iamkun/dayjs/docs/en/API-reference.md

 ## API Reference

+Instead of modifying the native `Date.prototype`, Day.js creates a wrapper for the Date object, called `Dayjs` object.

-Day.js will always return a new `Dayjs` object if not specified.
+`Dayjs` object is immutable, that is to say, all API operation will return a new `Dayjs` object.

 * [Parse](#parse)
   * [Now](#now)